 Options include Competition Sport bucket seats, a dual-mode exhaust system and a Sueded Microfiber-Wrapped Upper Interior Trim package that swathes much of the cabin in sueded microfiber.

 The Z51 performance package nets dry-sump lubrication, a stiffened suspension, closer manual-transmission gear ratios, a performance exhaust, an electronically-controlled limited-slip differential and additional cooling for the gearbox, differential and brakes.
 Also part of the package are upsized brakes and 19-by-8.5-inch front and 20-by-10-inch rear wheels and tires, compared with 18-by-8.5- and 19-by-10-inch as standard.
 It can be optioned with Magnetic Ride Control.

 Buyers who want aesthetic upgrades without any mechanical modifications can opt for the ZF1 package that adds Z51 wheels and a rear spoiler.

 Aimed at the track crowd, the Corvette Stingray Pacific Design Package can be added to any 2LT or 3LT coupe fitted with the Z51 performance package.

 The Pacific trim adds satin black racing stripes, satin black wheels, carbon fiber accents both inside and out, red brake calipers and competition sport seats.
 The Pacific is limited to Torch Red, Black, Arctic White, Blade Silver and Shark Gray exterior colors.

 All Corvette Stingray models come equipped with dual front and side airbags in addition to traction and stability control systems.

-As America's sports car, the Corvette Stingray competes against some of the world's finest performance machines: Porsche's Cayman and 911 models, the Nissan GT-R and the SRT Viper, to name just a few.
+As America's sports car, the Corvette Stingray competes against some of the world's finest performance machines: Porsche's Cayman and 911 models, the Nissan GT-R and the Dodge Viper, to name just a few.